blurrycontour/zuul-gerrit/doc/source/user/config.rst

 matching variants.
 In this way, exactly what is run is dependent on the pipeline, project, branch, and content of the item.

-As a special case, if there are no variants of a job's parent which match the branch of the change being tested, Zuul will use the parent's variants from the default branch of the parent's project.
-This allows a job defined in a project to be more easily inherited from in projects with differing branches.
+As a special case, if there are no variants of a job which match the branch of the change being tested, Zuul will use the variants from the default branch of the job's project.
+This allows a job defined in a project to be more easily used in projects with differing branches.

 In addition to the job's main playbook, each job may specify one or more pre- and post-playbooks.
 These are run, in order, before and